mxsf23/p2hw03/README.md

 ## Branch Description
-This is DEV branch - main developing branch of the project.
-All your code should placed here.
+This is TEST branch - All code here is in some pre-release state and inteded for testing only.

+Any changes in code should be implemented in DEV branch.

 For some feature research purposes you should use FB branch.